 - First visit to Japan ever: does Tim have a problem with Japan?

 Maybe BuzzFeed got the context wrong, or wrong altogether since it’s BuzzFeed, right?
 Whatever the reason, Steve Jobs was well know in Japan for coming here on business and pleasure.
 There is no doubt in my mind he made the decision to use, and perhaps even found, the shiny metal back case of the original iPod manufactured in a tiny factory in Niigata.
 Was that perfectly polished metal case important to the iPod manufacture process?
 Probably not.
-Was that case important to the success of iPod?
+Was that perfectly polished metal case important to the success of iPod?
 Absolutely yes.

 Tim Cook doesn’t have Steve’s gift of finding people and parts, but who does?
 It’s a rare thing.
 In the long run, Tim’s China obsession will be seen as his biggest flaw.